hand-e-fr/OpenHosta/CHAGELOG.md

   - `emulate` prompt changed: confidence level removed: (~20% speed gained) (`emulate`: v1.1)
   - All prompt enhanced: added code block, separator and reference to the name of the processed function (`emulate`: v1.2, `enhance` v1.2, `thought`: v1.1, `estimate`: v1.1)

+- **Internal**
+  - Functional tests have been added for each of the library's features

 ## **v1.0** 29/08/2024:

 - **Features**